Archeb/pplx-proxy/usage.md

 7. Start start.bat

 8. Select Claude in the Tavern and put http://127.0.0.1:8081/v1 as the address of the reverse proxy.
+Use any random string for password.

 9. Enjoy it.
 If it fails/no result/403/Warning, try again.